Comprehensive Faculty Searches: Best Practices

 The search committee

-• The search committee’s membership should be diverse across many dimensions (e.g., career stage, demographic background, field specialization) but should avoid over-taxing underrepresented faculty for the sake of representation.
+• The search committee’s membership should be diverse across many dimensions (e.g., career stage, background, field specialization) but should avoid over-taxing any particular faculty for the sake of representation.

-• All committee members are responsible for running an inclusive search.
-At least one person should be designated as the Diversity Representative and all members should have assignments to support inclusive practices.
+• All committee members are responsible for running an expansive search.
+At least one person should be charged with widening the pool of applicants, and all members should have assignments to support this endeavor.

 • Agree as a committee on process, plan of action, and delegation of responsibilities.

 • Recruit proactively.
 Develop an ambitious outreach plan.
-This means reaching out to colleagues, deans, chairs, and field leaders to identify a pool of excellent and diverse candidates.
+This means reaching out to colleagues, deans, chairs, and field leaders to identify a pool of excellent and varied candidates.
 Ask those colleagues to encourage strong candidates to apply.
 If your field’s scholarly association provides information about new job candidates, use it.
-Review the Survey of Earned Doctorates to see the graduation rates by demographic.
+Review the Survey of Earned Doctorates to uncover more previously under tapped potential candidates.
 Reach out directly to promising candidates to make sure they know of the opening and to offer to answer informational questions.
 Recognize that many candidates will have biases about Yale that your outreach can overcome.

 • Advertise broadly and proactively.
-Advertise in diversity-focused venues.
-This makes a statement to underrepresented faculty, even if they would have seen your ad in another venue.
-Review the list of advertising venues posted by Yale’s Office of Institutional Equity and Accessibility.
+Advertise not just in popular but also special-interest focused venues.
+This makes a statement to under-contacted faculty, even if they would have seen your ad in another venue.
+Review the list of advertising venues posted by Yale’s https://secretary.yale.edu/equity-and-accessibility.

-• Discuss diversity and inclusion at the beginning of - and throughout - the search process.
-Attend a workshop on running an inclusive search.
+• Discuss the importance of heterogeneity at the beginning of—and throughout—the search process.
+Attend a workshop on running an expansive search.

 Evaluating applications